Turlough/Movidius_Object_Detection/README.md

 The WASD commands are followed by 'continuation' codes, delivered every 50 milliseconds.
 This simulates holding down the (orignal) remote buttons.
 The start and base commands do not require to be followed by continuation codes- send once, and the Miele does the rest.

 Details of IR control codes and some comments are in the Resources directory.

+### mqtt_subscriber
+The Tx pin of the ESP8266 is connected to the Arduino Rx pin, and relays commands over Serial to the IR LED.
+Change wifi credentials, broker, etc.

 ### live-object-detector
 The *live-object-detector* directory contains an Inception image categoriser, which I have running on a Raspberry Pi with a [Movidious Compute Stick](https://software.intel.com/en-us/neural-compute-stick).
 This surveys the room containing the Miele.
 I have not retrained it yet, but have taken the example code and modified it to publish categories and co-ordinates via MQTT.
 Replace the public eclipse broker with the url of your own broker.
 And add authentication.